fission-codes/js-template/README.md

 ## Usage (remove this section)

+This section describes how to use this template.
+Remove this section from your README after you have read it.

 ### Features

 - Github workflows, templates, Code of Conduct, Contributing guidelines, Security Policy, Dependabot config, Codeowners and license.